 L2 and R2 (Shoulder triggers)Analog, 1 axis (each)

-Unlike the Valve Steam Controller, the L2 and R2 analog triggers on the DS4 Controller do not
+Unlike the Steam Controller, the L2 and R2 analog triggers on the DS4 Controller do not

-The DS4 features a fairly standard digital pad, or DPAD.
+The Playstation 4 Controller features a fairly standard digital pad, or DPAD.
 Physically this counts as four separate digital buttons, but with a physical feature that makes it impossible to press both buttons on the same axis at the same time.

 TouchpadAnalog, 2 axes

-The DS4 features a single large rectangular (non-haptic) touchpad on the top of the device.
+The Playstation 4 Controller features a single large rectangular (non-haptic) touchpad on the top of the device.
 It has a high resolution touch surface as well as digital click functionality.
-The Steam Controller Configurator is able to treat this as either two separate touch regions (dividing it into left and right halves), or as one large unified touch surface.
-Any of these configurations can be used in the same way as the VSC's touchpads, with the exception of haptic feedback.
+The Steam Input Configurator is able to treat this as either two separate touch regions (dividing it into left and right halves), or as one large unified touch surface.
+Any of these configurations can be used in the same way as the Steam Controller's touchpads, with the exception of haptic feedback.

 Gyro sensorAnalog, 3 axes

-Like the Steam Controller, the DS4 also has a built-in gyro sensor with similar functionality, and likewise has 3 axes of motion (pitch, yaw, and roll).
+Like the Steam Controller, the Playstation 4 Controller also has a built-in gyro sensor with similar functionality, and likewise has 3 axes of motion (pitch, yaw, and roll).